jskycak3/jpskycak.github.io/_pages/research.md

 author_profile: true
 ---

-As I complete my Masters in Computer Science with Georgia Tech, I will gain experience applying data science to problems in health, life science, and education.
+As I complete my Masters in Computer Science with Georgia Tech, I will gain experience applying data science to problems in health and education.

 <b>Selected Projects</b>